 A member may withdraw its membership from WGITA at any time by notification given to the WGITA Chair, who shall immediately acknowledge receipt of the intention to withdraw.
 The termination of membership shall take effect on the date stated in the notification sent to the WGITA Chair.

-The details of new membership and withdrawal of existing members shall be informed by WGITA chair during the annual meeting.
+The details of new membership and withdrawal of current members shall be informed by WGITA chair during the annual meeting.

 6. Work Plan

-The WGITA fulfils its mission and mandate by implementing the triennial work plan which consists of the various goals and projects.
+The WGITA fulfils its mission and mandate by implementing a triennial work plan which consists of the various goals and projects.
 Projects are selected after reviewing the needs of SAIs and the deliverables range from best practice guides to website related information and other audit material.

 The work plans shall include: